EdgeBox/sync-core-on-premise/README.md

 As the Sync Core runs as a horizontally scalable cluster, we don't recommend running multiple Sync Cores simultaneously unless you want to have a separate Sync Core for testing.

+## Compatibility

+Please note that we're only testing the Sync Core with *real* MongoDB servers and not substitute services like AWS DocumentDB or Azure CosmosDB.
+CosmosDB has known restrictions on indexes that make it incompatible with Content Sync; you will receive an error like this during start-up:
+> MongoError: Unique and compound indexes do not support nested paths.

 ## Optional
 - If you would like to follow your own deployment workflow, you can pull the image and store it in your own     private registry with your own release tags.
 - Store the logs centrally so you can easily access them.